Resolutions

 For example:

-This same mechanism is applied analogously to all other resolutions (hourly, monthly, etc.).
+This same mechanism is applied analogously to all other resolutions.

 Some metrics, such as the number of addresses with a non-zero balance, reflect the **current state of the blockchain** rather than an aggregate over a time window.
 For such metrics: